 While we started our walk in full sun, there’s now swirling mist around us and views to the north are of… cloud.
 At the 3km mark (700m altitude) there’s a large rock platform and with limited visibility, a few groups end their hike here.

-We continue – we’re now only 60m from the summit – although it’s clear (no pun intended) that with the clouds sweeping over the peak we won’t be “rewarded with views of mainland Tasmania” as my guidebook promised!
+We continue – we’re now only 60m from the Mt Strzelecki summit – although it’s unclear (no pun intended) due the the clouds sweeping over the peak whether we will be “rewarded with views of mainland Tasmania” as my guidebook promised!

-After the last few hundred metres through thick scrub and then along a broad ridge of granite, we’re on the rocky peak!
+After the last few hundred metres through thick scrub and then along a broad ridge of granite, we’re on the rocky peak of Mt Strzelecki!

 The thickest cloud is to the north, and doesn’t look like abating anytime soon… although once we’re back at the the bottom I can’t see any clouds around the peak.
 I don’t know if we’re just unlucky with timing: the general advice is to go early as the cloud builds over the day.
 [I go back a few days later, starting at 4am both to avoid the cloud and catch sunrise from the peak – but the cloud is even thicker, to the point it’s raining when I get to the last section – and when I’m back at the bottom it looks clear at the top!]

-You could argue that the mist adds to the atmosphere.
-Maybe.
-And there are still some nice views, with the Strzelecki Peaks to the south and Fotherington Beach below, with Big Green Island in the distance and East Kangaroo Island barely visible behind it.
-But definitely can’t see mainland Tasmania in the distance!
+You could argue that the mist adds to the atmosphere… and there are still some nice views, with the rest of the Strzelecki Peaks to the south and Fotherington Beach below, with Big Green Island in the distance and East Kangaroo Island barely visible behind it.
+But I definitely can’t see mainland Tasmania in the distance!